mjonjones/Dentist-Vr-Project/README.md

 We have used jest to cover our code with tests.
 Since React-VR hasn't a native module for testing it uses React-Native.

-Therefore not all components were be able to tested but tests have been included where possible.
+Therefore not all components were able to be tested but tests have been included where possible.

-This includes jest unit tests of the Quiz componenet and Snapshot tests of the Title component.
+This app includes jest unit tests of the Quiz componenet and Snapshot tests of the Title component.

 ## Deployment